CyberRogues

 CyberRogues is a supplement published by Iron Crown Enterprises (I.C.E.) in 1990 for the cyberpunk near-future science fiction role-playing game Cyberspace.

 Contents

 CyberRogues is a supplement which details 30 non-player characters that the gamemaster can add to a Cyberspace campaign.
 The description of each character includes a complete personal background, attitude, appearance, skills, languages, and game statistics.
+The product is 40 pages.

 Publication history

 I.C.E. published the cyberpunk role-playing game Cyberspace in 1989.
 CyberRogues was published the following year, a 40-page softcover book written by Steve Bouton, with art by Janet Aulisio.